GaganGoswami/notes/Vibe-Prompts/Video-Scripts/ProposalAI-video-script.md

 **Tone**: Confident, professional, enthusiastic

 **Speaking Script**:
-> "Good [morning/afternoon], and welcome to the Proposal Intelligence Assistant demonstration.
+> "Good [morning/afternoon], and welcome to the ProposalAI demonstration.
 I'm [Your Name], and today I'm going to show you how this comprehensive TypeScript React application transforms the way pre-sales teams create, manage, and win proposals.
 >
 > What you're seeing is a modern, client-only application that eliminates the complexity of traditional proposal management while adding powerful AI capabilities that your team will love."